 What will I study?

-The Master of Education Administration Online is designed for teachers in South Carolina and other states who aspire to leadership positions as school principals, assistant principals and supervisors and make an even greater difference for their students, schools and communities.
+This 100% online degree program is designed for teachers in South Carolina and other states who aspire to leadership positions as school principals, assistant principals and supervisors and make an even greater difference for their students, schools and communities.

 This program focuses on the theoretical and practical aspects of the principalship and administration necessary to advance into leadership positions.
 The professors who teach in this program are accomplished in their prior roles as superintendents, principals and high-level administrators.
 Each one is committed to teaching you the leadership methods they helped to develop.
 You will explore a wide range of subjects, including how to manage educational change in the context of national, state and local policy.
 Our graduates have learned to demonstrate leadership with sensitivity to social and cultural trends that impact school communities.